On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Compactly induced representations

-The associated mgs datum has $m=2$, $H$ the four-dimensional subgroup of matrices in $SL_2 \lWR \kappa[t]/t^2 \rWR$ congruent mod $2$ to an upper-triangular unipotent matrix, and $\mathcal L$ the unique character sheaf on $H$ whose trace function is this character. \end{example}
+The associated mgs datum has $m=2$, $H$ the four-dimensional subgroup of matrices in $SL_2 \lWR \kappa[t]/t^2 \rWR$ congruent mod $t$ to an upper-triangular unipotent matrix, and $\mathcal L$ the unique character sheaf on $H$ whose trace function is any fixed character nontrivial on the top-right and bottom-left entries. \end{example}